chaintope/glueby/README.md

 2. Deposit TPC into Fee Provider's wallet

-Get an address of the wallet.
+Get an address from the wallet.

 ```
 $ bundle exec rake glueby:fee_provider:address